quii/learn-go-with-tests/command-line.md

 Remember when making changes in refactoring try to keep them as small as possible and keep re-running the tests.

 Try it yourself first.
 Think about the boundaries of what a `Game` would offer and what our `CLI` should be doing.

-For now don't change the external interface of `NewCLI` as we dont want to have to change the tests.
+For now **don't** change the external interface of `NewCLI` as we don't want to change the test code and the client code at the same time as that is too much to juggle and we could end up breaking things.

 This is what I came up with: